edykim/COMPSCI2-teachback/readme.md

 # Vector

-The repository contains the materials of a teachback project from COMPSCI-2.
+This repository contains the materials of the teachback project from COMPSCI-2.

 ## Build